TheSilvered/nest/docs/c_api/c_api-tokens.md

 **Description:**

-Gets the token type from a string of punctuation characters.
+Get the token type from a string of punctuation characters.

 str is expected to be at least one character long.